In male cats, both testicles are removed; this is known as ‘castration’.

 This happens to be a common question, and there are no known health benefits to letting your cat have a litter; this is also the same for dogs and rabbits.

-Your pet requires a general anaesthetic for neutering; here at Chapel House, we have measures in place to ensure their safety during the procedure.
+Your pet requires a general anaesthetic for neutering; here at Chapel House, we have excellent measures in place to ensure their safety during the procedure.
 A dedicated Registered Veterinary Nurse (RVN) will monitor your pet throughout their surgery and recovery.
-All anaesthesia comes with some form of risk; however, these are very low, especially neutering, as pets are often young, fit, and healthy when having this procedure.
+All anaesthesia comes with some form of risk but for neutering these are usually low, as pets are often young, fit, and healthy when having this procedure.

 Your pet will stay the day with us